wynessgp/sqa-risk-recreation/docs/requirement/features.md

 # Features
-- Ability to hold 2-6 Users’ game(flexibility for change group size).
+- Ability to hold 2-6 Users’ game
-- Ability User chooses a color at the beginning for their territories and armies.
+- Ability for Users to choose a color at the beginning of the game
-- Using world territory as the actual game map
 - Ability for Users to put down game pieces (Infantry, Calvary, Artillery) on territories
-- Ability to roll dice for
+- Ability to roll dice
-- Ability for Users to take turn occupying all the territories at the start of the game
+- Ability for Users to take turns occupying all the territories at the start of the game
-- Ability to attacking each opponent for control of territories.
+- Ability to attack each opponent for control of territories
-- Ability to track turn helps User know whose turn it is.
+- Ability to track turns
-- Ability to shuffle the deck of cards ensures randomness in the game-enhancing cards that Users can draw
+- Ability to shuffle the deck of cards
-- Ability to track deck monitors the cards held by each User
+- Ability to track the deck of cards held by each User
 - Ability to track current User-holding cards
-- Ability for Users to receive armies:
+- Ability for Users to receive armies at the start of every turn
-- At the start of every turn, based on the number of territories occupied (number of occupied territories divided by 3, minimum 3 armies)
+    - based on the number of territories occupied
-- At the start of every turn, based on the continent the User controlled (different value for each continent)
+    - based on the continent the User controlled
-- Trade in cards for armies
+- Ability to trade in cards for armies
-- Ability for Users to receive cards:
-- Receive one card at the end of any turn in which the User has captured at least one territory
+- Ability for Users to receive cards at the end of any turn in which the User has captured at least one territory
-- Detect when a User has too many cards
+- Ability to detect when a User has too many cards
     - beginning of the turn, the User has 5 or 6 cards
-    - eliminate an opponent and collect cards caused the User to hold 6 or more cards.
+    - eliminate an opponent and collect cards causing the User to hold 6 or more cards.
-- Detect when a User has won the game when:
+- Ability to detect when a User has won the game when:
     - The User defeated all other remaining Users
     - The User captured all 42 territories in the world.
 - Ability to move armies around the territories.
-- Ability to setup the game for each new round.
+- Ability to set up the game for each new round.
-- Ability to detect when a User lost.
+- Ability to detect when a User is lost.
-- Detects when a user performed a successful attack,Provides immediate feedback on the outcome for user
+- Ability to detect when a user performed a successful attack
+- Ability to provide immediate feedback on attacks